The Ultimate Local Social Media Guide for Multi-location Businesses

 With those numbers, a single post or Facebook ad localized across all locations can reach 104,000 people and engage 5,000 with a like, share, comment, or click.
 Now that's amplification!

-Google Posts Allow You to Share Timely Offers & Events
+5. Google Posts Allow You to Share Timely Offers & Events

-Establishing a local social media presence, especially using tools like Google Posts, can help multi-location businesses get timely information and offers to local audiences.
-It's a free tool that can drive hundreds of thousands – and even millions – of impressions.
-You create the post in Google Business Profile, and audiences see it when they search for your brand.
+You can create Google posts for free, and they can drive hundreds of thousands – and even millions – of impressions.
+Use your GBP to create the posts, and audiences will see them when they search for your brand.

-Organic Paves the Way for Paid
+6. Organic Paves the Way for Paid

-Nothing beats paid social posts when you need to guarantee views and engagement from new audiences.
-Local social media marketing using sponsored posts is proven to help companies increase their profits and grow earnings.
-It's easier to implement when you already have an organic social infrastructure.
-In other words, you can use your organic social program to measure which posts are performing best, then boost those posts to be paid.
+In other words, you can use your organic social program to measure which posts are performing best, and then boost those posts to be paid.
 This gives you a much better chance of achieving more views and higher engagement rates.

 Want to get fun ideas for local social posts?
 Use these templates